aldensiol/Gobbler/README.md

 ## How to Use Noah?
-Simply click on this link to download Noah from HuggingFace!
+Simply click on this <a href="https://huggingface.co/Zqbot1/Noah">link</a>
+ to download Noah from HuggingFace!
 Here are the steps to use Noah after you have successfully installed it:

-1.
+1. Unzip Noah.zip.
+2. Run the final.exe.
+(If there are any warnings, select "Run anyway".)
+3. Enter your prompt.
+4. Once you are done, type "exit" to quit the application.

+An example of a prompt is: